ZzzzRyan/Scene-Diffuser/README.md

 - `[OPT]` is optional for optimization-guided sampling.

+## Task-3: Dexterous Grasp Generation for 3D Objects

+> This task is on the `obj` branch and requires extra dependencies and data preparation, which are not currently supported by the default environment.

-## Task-3: Path Planning in 3D Scenes
+## Task-4: Path Planning in 3D Scenes

 For a detailed beginner tutorial in Chinese, see **[Path Planning Tutorial](./tutorial_path_planning_cn.md)**.